ZaidFada231/DS4002-Image-/README.md

    ```
 3. Download and prepare the data:

-   - Go to the `1-data.ipynb` and run the cell to create the combined-df that we use across this github
+   - Go to `/SCRIPTS/1-preproccesing.ipynb` and run the cells in there to see our preprocessing steps, such as mapping the images to the super group names
-   - The dataset will be in the `DATA/` folder

-4. Run the exploratory plots:

-   - Go to `/SCRIPTS/2-exploratory.ipynb`, follow the comments in the cells and run each cell to see our exploratory-plots, or go to outputs to see them directly!
+   - Follow the comments in the cells and run each cell to see our exploratory-plots, or go to outputs to see them directly

-5. Run the analysis:
+4. Run the analysis:

-   - Go to `/SCRIPTS/3-analysis.ipynb`, follow the comments in the cells and run each cell to perform our analysis!
+   - Go to `/SCRIPTS/2-analysis.ipynb`, follow the comments in the cells and run each cell to perform our analysis!

-6. Run the stats:

-   - Go to `/SCRIPTS/5-stats.ipynb`, follow the comments in the cells and run each cell to see where we got our takeaways from!

-7. Review the results:
+5. Review our results:
-   - The model’s accuracy, precision, recall, and other performance metrics will be saved in the [results.md](OUTPUTS/results.md) file
+   - The model’s accuracy, precision, recall, and other performance metrics will be saved down below in this read me!
    - Visualizations will be saved in the `OUTPUTS/plots/` directory.

-# Tornado Analysis Results
+# Classification of Animal Supergroup Results

 This document presents the findings of various statistical analyses conducted on tornado data, focusing on trends over time, differences in tornado severity, and changes in injury-causing tornadoes.
 The analyses compare the first 5 years of data to the last 5 years, using z-tests and chi-square tests to assess significant differences.